SleepyJay/BlockStackerPM/BlockStacking.md

 * 48x12: 392,312,088,153,557,198 walls
 ```

-In the Perl code at the current version, however, the layer creation at 48-width was taking 18-20 seconds for the direct port.
+In the Perl code at version 1.0 the layer stacking at 48-width was taking 18-20 seconds.
 I removed Moose and simplified the width-compare code to avoid hash-look ups.
-This got it down to about 11 seconds.
+This got it down to about 11 seconds (v1.0.1).

-This is a huge disappointment.
+This was a huge disappointment.
 I would have expected pretty much any code to be faster in Perl.
 But, Python's `set` and `in` are apparently much faster than `exists` on a Perl hash.
-Ultimately, this may just be an issue with memory management in Perl.

-I have one more thing I can try, which is using a tree structure to divide the work.
-It's a bit more work than I wanted to put into this code, so I'm not sure when I'll get around to it.
+Then in v1.1.0, I used a search tree strategy that takes under 1 second.
+Finally, Perl is redeemed... although to be fair, I wonder what Python's runtime would be with a similar tree-strategy...hmm.

 Wall counting is still blazing fast (sub-second).

 ## Version Notes

+### Version 1.1.0:
+* FINALLY... blazing speed.
+48x12 in 0.45 seconds!
+Take that Python!

 ### Version 1.0.1:
 * Speed up layer stacking by removing Moose and some hash lookups.
 Still slower than Python.

-###Version 1.0:
+### Version 1.0:
 * Pretty much a direct port from the Python code
 * Layer creation at the 48-width is painfully slow (like ~20 seconds).